 Classic Villain, scary and threatening often looks as if they have some sort of mental problems which is why they commit the horrible acts that they do.
 Or as if they aren’t really very realistic but are still very frightening.

-Classic hero, although the character isn’t big and strong, the main trait of a hero id that they face up to the villains no matter what.
-This is being well shown in this picture.
+Classic hero, although the character isn’t big and strong, the main trait of a hero id that they face up to the

 Archetypal Stock characters, characters which create enigma and weave someway into the puzzle/ mystery of the film, but at some point in the film get killed off.